 Top locations included: Aviemore, Nairn, CairnGorm Mountain, Loch Ness.

 It’s time to really let off steam with the family and, with the Cairngorms National Park as a backdrop, you will have plenty of space to create some smashing memories.
-Enjoy seven days in Scotland, including outdoor activities, day trips to castles and family-friendly attractions, which can all be easily reached from your base in Aviemore.
+Enjoy seven days packed full of outdoor activities, day trips to castles and family-friendly attractions, which can all be easily reached from your base in Aviemore.
 Highlights include the Highland Wildlife Park, Urquhart Castle and The Strathspey Railway.

 4. 7 days in the east of Scotland itinerary